| |

 have primary value before gain and wealth.
 God wants humans to embrace His

-and to add to their physical and mental
+strengthen their families, and to add to their physical and mental health.

-code of conduct may not seem particularly divine at all.
-Yet, a close analysis reveals
+parents in a code of conduct may not seem particularly divine at all.
+Yet, a

-that a divine mind is clearly behind this commandment as well.
+close analysis reveals that a divine mind is clearly behind this commandment

 Obviously, parents are very important